 The Mandelbrot Set: Executable or Text Version

 The Mandelbrot Set is described by the term coined by the mathematician Benoit Mandelbrot in 1975 - FRACTAL.
 This program has been UPDATED to cope with any screen dimensions as of October 2017.

 The Julia Set: Executable or Text Version

 The Julia Set is closely related to the Mandelbrot set.
-Although there is a precise mathematical meaning to the term Fractal, in essence it means that no matter how close you "zoom in" to the picture, the picture looks the same; it has the same overall format.
+Although there is a precise mathematical meaning to the term Fractal, in essence it means that no matter how close you "zoom in" to the picture, the picture looks the same; it has the same overall pattern.

 There is a Julia set for every point of the Mandelbrot set - so there's only ONE Mandelbrot set, but infinitely many Julia sets.
-The JULIA Set is formed as described below: